danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 ## 6. Parse the Logs

-Having the logs in ClickHouse is great, but storing each event has a single string does not allow for much data analysis.
+Having the logs in ClickHouse is great, but storing each event as a single string does not allow for much data analysis.
 Let's see how to parse the log events using a materialized view.

 {{< detail-tag "Show instructions" >}}